galgalo12/Login_Attempt/README.md

-	This section is also designed for monitoring login activity and raising alerts when there is abnormal behavior, helping detect potential security risks.
+	This Scripts is also designed for monitoring login activity and raising alerts when there is abnormal behavior, helping detect potential security risks.

 	Failed Login Attempts Analysis (Monitoring):